Line of scrimmage

-In gridiron football, a line of scrimmage is an imaginary transverse line (across the width of the field) beyond which a team cannot cross until the next play has begun.
+In gridiron football, a line of scrimmage is an invisible transverse line (across the width of the field) beyond which a team cannot cross until the next play has begun.
 Its location is based on the spot where the ball is placed after the end of the most recent play and following the assessment of any penalty yards.

 History

 The line of scrimmage first came into use in 1880.
 Developed by Walter Camp (who introduced many innovations that are part of the modern game of American football), it replaced a contested scrimmage that had descended from the game's rugby roots.
 This uncontested line of scrimmage would set into motion many more rules that led to the formation of the modern form of gridiron football (although the Canadian rules were developed independently of the American game, despite their similarities).

 Dimensions

 A line of scrimmage is parallel to the goal lines and touches one edge of the ball where it sits on the ground before the snap.
 In American football, the set distance of the line of scrimmage between the offense and defense is 11 in, the length of the ball.
 In Canadian football, the set distance of the line of scrimmage is 1 yd, more than three times as long as the American line.

 Under NCAA, and NFHS rules, there are two lines of scrimmage at the outset of each play: one that restricts the offense and one that restricts the defense.
 The area between the two lines (representing the length of the ball as extended to both sidelines) is called the neutral zone.